AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar-1.md

 # Introduction

-I've been reading about [Zanzibar - Google’s Consistent, Global Authorization System](https://research.google/pubs/zanzibar-googles-consistent-global-authorization-system/), which is a Globally distrubuted authorization system capable of processing 10 million client queries per second with a latency of less than 10 milliseconds while having 99.99% availability[^1].
+I have been reading about [Zanzibar - Google’s Consistent, Global Authorization System](https://research.google/pubs/zanzibar-googles-consistent-global-authorization-system/), which is a Globally distributed authorization system capable of processing 10 million client queries per second with a latency of less than 10 milliseconds while having 99.99% availability[^1].
 The following is a summarization of my understanding of Zanzibar.
-Most of the content in this article includes verbatim text taken from the research paper for simplicity and easy of understanding.
+While some parts have been rephrased and reorganized to improve understanding, others have been taken verbatim from the paper.

 ## What is the need of a system like Zanzibar

 Creating a permissions system within an application can be complex.
-When a user is creating permissions permissions within an application to manage their contents, this becomes even more challenging since these permissions become a core part of each request.
-As the system scales so does the complexity of such a system, which creates security holes within the application compromising the user content in your application. [^2]
+When a user creates permissions within an application to manage their content, this becomes even more challenging since these permissions become a core part of each request.
+As the system scales, so does the complexity of such a system, which creates security holes within the application, compromising the user content in your application. [^2]
 For example, web-based photo storage services typically allow photo owners to share some photos with friends while keeping other photos private.
 Such a service must check whether a photo has been shared with a user before allowing that user to view the photo.
 Robust authorization checks are central to preserving online privacy. [^1]